 Explore all of our program offerings below.

 Who can participate?
-Grade K-12 classrooms, library patrons, lifelong learning audiences (senior centers, assisted living facilities, etc).
+K-12 classrooms, library patrons, lifelong learning groups.

-Program Length: Approximately one hour (but if you have more time, we can do more).
-We can also accommodate class periods less than one hour.
+Program Length: Approximately one hour but we can also accommodate class periods of less than one hour.

 Cost: $100 per videoconference.
 Volume discounts available.